top of page

 Solar Panels (anywhere between 2.3-3m high)

-Substation (a permanent sub-station)
+Substation (a permanent structure)

 Transformers